vesoft-inc/nebula/docs/manual-EN/overview/design-and-arc.md

 - Scalability.
 Separating storage from computing makes storage service flexible, thus it's easy to scale out or in.
 - Availability.
 Recovery from vertex failure can be performed quickly.

 The binary of storage service is **nebula-storaged**, which provides a key-value store.
-Multiple storage engines like RocksDB and HBase are supported, with RocksDB set as default engine.
+Multiple storage engines like RocksDB and HBase are supported, with RocksDB set as the default engine.
 To build a resilient distributed system, [Raft](https://raft.github.io/) is implemented as the consensus algorithm.

 Raft achieves data consensus via an elected leader.
 Based on that, nebula-storaged makes the following optimizations: